uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/prepnamespace.rst

          (via docker containers) but can also exist natively (e.g., installed directly on the development system).
-In the former case the bridge namespace starts with `container`, while in the latter the bridge namespace starts with `native`.
+In the former case the bridge namespace starts with `container`, while in the latter case the bridge namespace starts with `native`.
 See
          |reference-manifest-ref|:::ref:`reference-manifest-uberspark-bridge`
          for further details on the manifest nodes that describe